graduateclimateconference/graduateclimateconference.github.io/sponsors.md

         <a target="_blank" href="https://wsg.washington.edu/"><img src="/assets/img/sponsors/SeaGrantLogo.png" alt="Washington Sea Grant" style="max-height=300px; max-width:300px;"></a>
       </div>-->

-  We are still editing this page as we continue to recieve new sponsorships for this year's GCC.
+The logos on this page interactive; please feel free to click on them to learn more about each funding agency._ We are still editing this page as we continue to recieve new sponsorships for this year's GCC.
 Please check back for updates!
+_